Key takeaways

 Affirmation prints with contemporary font choices are trend-dependent at both the visual and the language level.
 When both date simultaneously, the piece becomes a document of a specific cultural moment rather than a lasting design choice.

-How long minimalist wall art holds up in a room
+How long does minimalist wall art hold up in a room?

 One of the most important practical qualities of genuine minimalist wall art is how it holds up over years of daily exposure.
 This is where the distinction between true minimalism and minimal-looking decoration becomes most apparent.